 What’s the best way to explore the surrounding area?
 Well, taking to the cycle paths of the Marais Poitevin, more specifically, La Vélodyssée or La Vélo Francette, will open up opportunities to see a multitude of different landscapes, not to mention the canal system, once the principal way of travelling between different villages…

 800 km of signposted cycleways stretch from the ‘marais mouillé’ part of the Marais Poitevin all the way to the Baie de l’Aiguillon.
-A tour of the Marais Poitevin will reveal some real gems as you wend your way slowly up and down the network of towpaths, through narrow village streets and along the harbourside in the town of Marans.
+A tour of the Marais Poitevin will reveal some real gems.
+Slowly up and down the network of towpaths.
+Disocver narrow village streets and along the harbourside in the town of Marans.

 Boat tours in the Marais Poitevin

-Take it easy and let a local guide take you on a journey through the secret life of the Marais on their ‘plate maraîchine’ (a traditional flat-bottomed boat) with the help of his ‘pigouille’ (wooden pole).
-These guides know the area better than anyone and can relate local legends and maybe even show you places where the water ‘goes on fire’ – you’re sure to be amazed by the spectacle!
+Take it easy.
+Let a local guide take you on a journey through the secret life of the Marais on their ‘plate maraîchine’ (a traditional flat-bottomed boat) with the help of his ‘pigouille’ (wooden pole).
+These guides know the area better than anyone.
+They can relate local legends and maybe even show you places where the water ‘goes on fire’.
+You’re sure to be amazed by the spectacle!

 You can join one of these boat tours from most riverside villages, including from the jetty in Bazoin.
 Along the canals you’ll maybe chance upon an otter, an eel, a coypu, dragonflies, frogs and tadpoles, as well as the many birds who call this peaceful, lush, marshland habitat their home.

-Get a foretaste of your stay here with an ever-so-easy recipe for the REAL ‘galette Charentaise’ also called ‘Goulebenèze’, a shortbread-like cake.
-It differs from its Breton cousins, having a softer, creamier texture and a subtle hint of Garden Angelica (a plant that grows in the Marais Poitevin region).
+Get a foretaste of your stay here with an ever-so-easy recipe for the REAL ‘galette Charentaise’.
+It also called ‘Goulebenèze’, a shortbread-like cake.
+It differs from its Breton cousins, having a softer, creamier texture.
+Also, it has a subtle hint of Garden Angelica (a plant that grows in the Marais Poitevin region).

 Ingredients: 2 eggs + 1 egg yolk; 400g of flour; 150g of salted butter; 220g of sugar; 60g of candied Angelica; 1 packet of baking powder; a pinch of salt; some milk